guidosch/bikecounterUI/README.md

 run n to check or install a node version

 e.g. `sudo n lts` --> will install the newest LTS version.

+## Build and publish
+ng build --output-path docs --base-href /bikecounter/

+commit and push the docs folder to the bikecounter git repo on Github (branch gh-pages)